Sony RX100 III vs Panasonic ZS100

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 III emerges as the winner of the contest (9 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 III comes out slightly ahead of the ZS100 (9 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Sony RX100 III vs Panasonic ZS100